img 4350 1

-The Harman/Kardon PM665 is one of H/K’s classic amplifiers.
-Like a lot of gear, this one had been messed with and needed repairs and service.
+The Harman/Kardon PM665 is a classic amplifier.
+Like a lot of gear, this one had been messed with and needed some TLC.

 Harman/Kardon PM665